- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for City Chic Collective is:

-The 'return' is the profit over the last twelve months.
-Another way to think of that is that for every A$1 worth of equity, the company was able to earn A$0.07 in profit.
+The 'return' is the yearly profit.
+That means that for every A$1 worth of shareholders' equity, the company generated A$0.17 in profit.

 What Is The Relationship Between ROE And Earnings Growth?